carlosvargas/carlosvargas.github.io/_posts/2025-02-15-adding-commas-to-sql.md

 ---
+layout: post
 date: 2025-02-15 09:12 +0800
-title: Quoting Peter Eisentraut
+title: Adding commas to SQL
 linkblog: true
 tags: [sql]
 ---

-[Quoting Peter Eisentraut](https://peter.eisentraut.org/blog/2025/02/11/how-about-trailing-commas-in-sql), on the challenges of adding trailing commas do SQL.
+[Quoting Peter Eisentraut](https://peter.eisentraut.org/blog/2025/02/11/how-about-trailing-commas-in-sql), on the challenges of adding trailing commas to SQL.

 > can see a few possible approaches: